AIM3-RUC/VideoIC/README.md

 ```
 License Agreement.pdf
 ```
-Please sign the license and send it to jietingchen@ruc.edu.cn and we will provide the link of data.
+Please sign the license and send it to chenjieting1208@163.com and we will provide the link of data.